Sam Winterbotham: Tennessee Head Coach (2006–2017)

 He was voted the 2013 National Coach of the Year by the Intercollegiate Tennis Association for his team's consistent top-10 performances and player development during his first seven seasons.
 The 2013 Vols reached the NCAA quarterfinals and ended the year ranked sixth nationally, while featuring Libietis at the top of the lineup.

 In 2014, Winterbotham coached his first NCAA champions.
-Mikelis Libietis and Hunter Reese won the 2014 NCAA doubles title, beating Ohio State's Peter Kobelt and Kevin Metka 7-6 (4), 6-7 (3), 7-6 (6) in the final.
+Miķelis Lībietis and Hunter Reese won the 2014 NCAA doubles title, beating Ohio State's Peter Kobelt and Kevin Metka 7-6 (4), 6-7 (3), 7-6 (6) in the final.
 Prior to this breakthrough, Winterbotham had coached four NCAA individual finalists: 2008 NCAA Singles – John-Patrick Smith; 2009 and 2010 NCAA Doubles – Smith and Davey Sandgren; and 2011 NCAA Singles – Rhyne Williams.

 On 4 May 2017, it was announced that Winterbotham was being relieved of his duties as head coach at the University of Tennessee.